Last Updated on

 The most comfortable way to be in the world, is to have a belief system that is without false beliefs so you just see reality as it is.
 Then you don’t have this invisible layer mental model reacting when things don’t fit, because you just see it as is.
 It is the way it is and you are not surprised or disappointed.
 Emotions are easy, because you don’t have this separation layer of beliefs that you have to look through.
 Is that a little clearer how our mental model, or someone else’s mental model react, and how our mental model of belief system fits with the world?
 Is it clear how we try to make it fit or not fit with all our justifications?

-You can find a step by step practical method for identifying and changing your belief in Gary van Wamerdam’s Self Mastery Program.
+You can find a step by step practical method for identifying and changing your belief in the Self Mastery Course.
 The first four lessons are free as a trial and no credit card is required to check them out.